saltastro/token-auth-request/specs/index.rst

    }

 Both the token and its expiry time are stored.
-After that, or if there was a non-expired token already, the token is added as an HTTP header with key `Authentication` and value `Token xyz` (where `xyx` denotes the token) to the session.
+After that, or if there was a non-expired token already, the token is added as an HTTP header with key `Authentication` and value `Token xyz` (where `xyz` denotes the token) to the session.
 For example, for the token above the header would look be

 ::
    Authentication: Token abcd1234